Dyson Cinetic Big Ball Animal Canister Review

 In my opinion this is a way better design and again, kudos to Dyson for coming up with these changes through customer feedback.

-If you fast forward towards the 23 or 24 minute mark, you will notice that all the tools can be attached on the articulating handle or direct on the hose.
 This is huge because there are instances where you will not need the handle – particularly when cleaning tight areas inside the car or in-between sofa cushions.

 Stands back up